MIDL-Conference/midl-website-2024/pages/doctoral.md

 * 1PM-5PM: Treasure hunt to visit Paris
 * 8PM: Dinner in a secret location!!

+You need to apply for participating to the doctoral symposium until 16/5/2024 by indicating it during your registration, including a small motivation paragraph.
+We can host maximum 50 students.

 <p class="primary-photo centered">
     <img alt="Doctoral Symposium" src="/images/doctoral_symposium.jpg">
 </p>